Here are some common questions about the iCATS project. Please do contact us if you have any further questions or would like to know more.

 We will also ask teachers to provide some background information about themselves.

-All children in a Year 4 class that is taking part in the project are eligible.
-All children will be invited to take part unless their parent/carer decides to opt-out.
+All Year 4 children in classes that are taking part in the project are eligible.
+All Year 4 children in these classes will be invited to take part unless their parent/carer decides to opt-out.

 Yes!
 We would like as many children as possible to be involved – we want children who do and don’t struggle with anxiety to take part.